 In Chinese 收到 (shōu dào) means to receive (for example, to receive a package).
 If you split it up, 收 (shōu) by itself also means to receive, but 到 (dào) by itself means to arrive. 春天 (chūn tiān) means Spring (as in the season).
 If you put it together, 春天到了 (chūn tiān dào le) means Spring has arrived.

-Flower Beijing has a special flower called the 迎春花 (yíng chūn huā—Winter jasmine).
+Beijing has a special flower called the 迎春花 (yíng chūn huā—Winter jasmine).
 If you translate the name directly from Chinese, it means “Welcome Spring Flower”.
-Welcome Spring
+When the 迎春花 starts blooming you know that Spring is coming.
+Soon enough, all the other flowers will start blooming.

 Spring in Beijing is extra special, considering the windy, cold, interminable winters that they have.
 It is also fleeting, Summer will soon come no doubt.
-As such, everybody and their blankets are pouring outside to 晒晒太阳 (shàishài tàiyáng—enjoy the sunshine). 晒晒太阳
+As such, everybody and their blankets are pouring outside to 晒晒太阳 (shàishài tàiyáng—enjoy the sunshine).

 逛一逛 (guàng yí guàng)